Roland Gift (album)

-Roland Gift is the début solo album by English singer Roland Gift, an album which includes songs co-written with the Kane Gang's Martin Brammer and Mike Barson's brother Ben.
+Roland Gift is the only studio album by English singer Roland Gift, released in 2002.
+It includes songs co-written with the Kane Gang's Martin Brammer and Mike Barson's brother Ben.
 The cover photography was by Chris Floyd.

 Only one single was released from the album; "It's Only Money".
 The album failed to chart in the UK Albums Chart.

 "Say It Ain't So" was used in the soundtrack for the film Stealing Beauty.